bswinnerton/blog/_posts/2017-12-22-configuring-kvm-on-clear-linux.md

 127.0.0.1:0
 ```

-The `:0` there is significant, it implies that the machine is listening over VNC on port `5900`.
+The `:0` there is significant.
+It implies that the machine is listening over VNC on port `5900`.
 If the value was `127.0.0.1:1`, it would imply that the machine is listening over port `5901`.

 We can create a reverse SSH tunnel to the KVM host so that any requests to localhost's port `5901`, it'll actually go to the virtual machine's port `5900`:

 ```
-ssh -L 5901:localhost:5900 -N brooks@nuc7i3.brooks.network
+ssh -L 5901:localhost:5900 -N user@kvmhost
 ```

 Next, in Finder, we open up the "Connect to Server" prompt with <kbd>Command</kbd> + <kbd>k</kbd>, and type in the address to our tunneled connection : `vnc://localhost:5901`.